PSPDFKit/Xamarin-Android/README.md

 ## How to run the example projects

-1. Complete **Step 1** to download additional resources needed for the examples
+1. Complete **Step 1** to download additional resources needed for the examples.
-2. Open the `PSPDFKit.Android.sln` solution in Visual Studio
+2. Open the `PSPDFKit.Android.sln` solution in Visual Studio.
-3. Select the example project and device you want to run it on (alternatively you can also right-click on the project and select "Build `Project Name`")
+3. Select the example project and device you want to run it on (alternatively you can also right-click on the project and select "Build `Project Name`").
 <img width="60%" src="Images/Project-setup.png"/>
-4. Tap on the triangle on the left to run the project
+4. Tap on the triangle on the left to run the project.

 ### PSPDFKit Instant Example